gatsbyjs/gatsby/docs/blog/2020-02-11-how-impossible-foods-used-gatsby-airtable-to-build-a-store-locator-map/index.md

 Ultimately, Geo credits Impossible Foods' choice of technologies as key in enabling the company’s growth.

-> "We are changing and scaling quickly.,” Geo says.
-“That's why our current tech stack is awesome."
+<Pullquote>"We are changing and scaling quickly.,” Geo says.
+“That's why our current tech stack is awesome."</Pullquote>

 _Ashley Geo and David Fonnegra highlighted the Impossible Foods / Matter Supply partnership in [ImpossibleFoods.com: Combining Gatsby + Contentful for Speed, Scale, and Flexibility](https://www.gatsbyjs.com/impossible-foods-webinar/).
 Deane Barker highlighted the store locator use-case [in a March 2019 podcast](https://www.ingeniux.com/company/podcast/content-matters-podcast-headless-content-management-with-deane-barker)._